shishankjain/fullstack/README.md

-# fullstack
+# E-commerce-Store-Mini-project-2
-Full stack project 2
+This is official repository for MINI PROJECT 2 ( 2020-2021).